danielb0/UCSD-Pascal/MultiComp/CORE_TERMINAL_FAULTS.md

 of the editor, so a pass here is direct evidence against fault 4 as well as faults 1 and 2, not just an absence of symptoms.

+**Confirmed independently by unrelated CP/M software.** SuperCalc2 had a corrupted screen before these fixes and works correctly now, on the same core change, with no changes of its own.
+This matters beyond being a second data point: SuperCalc2 has nothing to do with UCSD Pascal or this port's shim, so its screen corruption cannot have been an artefact of anything specific to this project.
+It was hitting the same `ESC[K` bug through its own ordinary use of the terminal, which is direct evidence that fault 1 was a genuine bug in the core's ANSI implementation — affecting any software that used that sequence normally — and not something particular to how the p-System or its shim happened to drive the display.

 A source-level follow-up to [TERMINAL.md](TERMINAL.md), which recorded four faults measured on hardware.
 This document traces them to the VHDL and finds that **two of the four are small omissions with one- and two-line fixes**, one